SteamTraver/Database-Design/README.md

-# Database-Desing
+# Database-Design
-This is a repository just for the model file can be versioned.
+This is a repository just for the database design model file can be versioned.